babyonigiri/mbiol_proj/README.md

 # Implementing the Life Identification Number Code System: Uncovering Gaps in Neisseria meningitidis Serogroup B Vaccine Coverage
-Code and supplmentary data used for this MBiol project.
+Code and supplementary data used for this MBiol project.

 ## Describing cc269 LIN code assignments
 Use the repository scripts with the prefix "cc269_analysis_".